 The best movies on Amazon Prime Video give you the grand cinematic experience right in the comfort of your own home.
-Why deal with social distancing or a crowd when a subscription to Amazon Prime comes with access to one of the best streaming services?
+Why deal with a crowd or expensive snacks from the concession stand when a subscription to Amazon Prime comes with access to one of the best streaming services?

 Not only does an annual Prime subscription give you free two-day shipping, but you also get unlimited streaming of both licensed and original movies.
-That includes classic blockbusters and newer hits.
+That includes classic blockbusters and newer hits, as well as a bunch of hidden Prime Video features you may have missed.